phasewalker18/ReaControl24/README.md

 ### Installing - Windows 10

-The installation process for Windows is quite a lot more involved, as the OS does not come supplied with several requirements:
+The installation process for Windows is quite a bit more involved, as the OS does not come supplied with several requirements:

 * Download and install Python 2.7.x - https://www.python.org/downloads
 * Download and install Npcap ensuring to tick the WinPcap API-compatible mode which is off by default - https://nmap.org/npcap/